 Depreciation and amortization includes depreciation of capital investments for restaurants and corporate assets as well as amortization of acquired intangible assets and liquor licenses.
-Depreciation and amortization expense as a percentage of revenue increased 20 basis points for the sixteen weeks ended April 21, 2013 as compared to the prior period, largely due to an increase in leasehold improvement amortization due primarily to the opening of new restaurants, as well as an increase in depreciation related to placing into service certain elements of our information technology systems.
+Depreciation and amortization expense increased over the prior year periods, largely due to an increase in leasehold improvement amortization due primarily to the opening of new restaurants, as well as an increase in depreciation related to placing into service certain elements of our information technology systems.